Greetings from an undisclosed location in my apartment. Welcome to COVID Transmissions.

 Bolded terms are linked to the running newsletter glossary.

 Keep COVID Transmissions growing by sharing it!
 Share the newsletter, not the virus.
-I love talking about science and explaining important concepts in human health, but I rely on all of you to grow the audience for this, which you can do by using this button here:
+I rely on you to help spread good information, which you can do with this button:

 Now, let’s talk COVID.